 Good communication and consistency of approach around a child is essential if we are to be effective in changing pupils' behaviour.
-Regular meetings need to be held with parent carers of pupils who have behaviour difficulties to exchange information and strategies and any significant changes in behaviour should be reported to parent carers as soon as possible.
+Regular meetings need to be held with parents and carers of pupils who have behaviour difficulties to exchange information and strategies, and any significant changes in behaviour should be reported to parents and carers as soon as possible.